dev-usama/Crop-Yield-Prediction/README.md

 # Crop-yield-prediction-using-Deep-learning
-In this project we used a multivariate time series dataset consisting of 20 crops.
-We trained three deep learning models Recurrent Neural Network, Gated Recurrent Unit, and Long Short Term Memory.
-GRU performed best between the three as it has fewer parameters than LSTM which causes overfitting and also solves the vanishing gradient problem of RNN.
+This project uses a multivariate time series dataset of 20 crops.
+We trained three models—Recurrent Neural Network (RNN), Gated Recurrent Unit (GRU), and Long Short-Term Memory (LSTM).
+GRU performed best among the three: it has fewer parameters than LSTM (which can lead to overfitting) and mitigates the vanishing-gradient problem of RNNs.